simplonEbrairieAPI/library_store_api/README.md

 Someone of your team as to validate your pull request.

-### !!!!!!Never work directly with on DEV or on MAIN branch!!!!!
+### !!!!!!Never work directly on DEV or on MAIN branch!!!!!